mwsu-csmp/it-policy/password_construction_guidelines.md

 * If an account password is suspected to have been compromised, report the incident to Information Security Officer and Change the password immediately.

 ## Warranty
-MWSU makes no warranties of any kind, whether expressed or implied, for the service it is providing.
-MWSU will not be responsible for any damage’s users suffer.
+MWSU & Phoneix Lab makes no warranties of any kind, whether expressed or implied, for the service it is providing.
+MWSU & Phoneix Lab will not be responsible for any damage’s users suffer.
 This includes loss of data resulting from delays, non-deliveries, mis-deliveries, or service interruptions caused by negligence, errors, or omissions.
 Use of any information obtained via the Internet is at users’ own risk.
-MWSU denies any responsibility for the accuracy or quality of information obtained through its services.
+MWSU & Phoneix Lab denies any responsibility for the accuracy or quality of information obtained through its services.

 ## Policy Compliance

 ## Exceptions
 * Exceptions may be granted in cases where security risks are mitigated by alternative methods, or in cases where security risks are at a low, acceptable level and compliance with minimum security requirements would interfere with legitimate academic or business needs.
 Any exception to the policy must be approved by Dr.Joseph Kendall-Morwick and Mr. Greg Lawson in advance.